 Most of us continue to relate to others in our thoughts and feelings long after we have parted physically.
 It is thus not surprising that humans tend to experience and define themselves not only in terms of their group-memberships and roles but also, and often more strongly, in terms of their relationships.

-For many of us, relationships with other people are our most important relationships, but we also have relationships, and often pretty serious and intimate ones, with things, with work, with our environment, and ultimately with the Divine and ourselves.
+For many of us, relationships with other people are our most important relationships, but we also have relationships, and often pretty serious and intimate ones, with pets and things, with work, with our environment, and ultimately with the Divine and ourselves.
 It is as if, in every aspect of life, we have been made incomplete and are constantly in search of the missing part.
 According to the Rig Veda [REF] this is the case since the very beginning of time: Brahman, it says, manifested the world out of himself because he wanted to experience an ”otherness of self“.
 And from the looks of it, his experiment is still going on: while some people feel that, on a deep essential level, they are one with everybody and everything, most of us sense others and the world very much as ”other“, as separate from ourselves.
 In some sense, many of us even feel even our own nature to be part of that otherness: we feel lost in our outer nature and yearn to reunite with a deeper source inside ourselves.

 If you want to get some idea of the roles relationships play in your life right now, you may like to do the assignment in the side-block.